 Phil Lowry

 My background spans hops, beer, wine and ingredient supply chains, with a focus on translating complexity into clarity — whether that's market intelligence, product strategy, new product development, or new ways of working.
+Over the past three years, I've been based in the US, operating at senior level within an industry-pillar business across global portfolios and markets.

 I also design and build lightweight digital tools, data models, and AI-assisted workflows — typically in service of commercial strategy, market intelligence, or operational clarity.
 JavaScript, data systems, and applied AI are part of how I think and work, not a separate discipline.